Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Conclusions

 \section{Conclusions}

-In this work, we conduct a comprehensive study of the robustness challenges in compressing large language models.
-We observe that different families of compression techniques produce models that are consistently less robust than the uncompressed large model on adversarial test sets.
+In this work, we conduct a comprehensive study of the robustness challenges in compressing large PLMs when fine-tuning in downstream NLU datasets.
 Furthermore, we propose a general mitigation framework with instance-level smoothing for robust model compression.
-Experimental analysis demonstrate our framework to improve the generalization ability and adversarial robustness of the compressed models for different compression techniques.
+Experimental analysis demonstrates our framework to improve the generalization and OOD robustness of compressed models for different compression techniques, while not sacrificing the in-distribution performance.